Violence and video games: School shooting in Torreon, Mexico (2020)

 Hours after a school shooting in Torreón, Coahuila, Mexico, in January 2020, the governor of that state, Miguel Ángel Riquelme Solís, stated that the 11-year-old shooter was wearing a T-shirt with the logo of Natural Selection, a mod for the game Half-Life, and claimed he could have been influenced by the game.
 The governor's comment sparked a debate about the link between violence and video games.
 Erik Salazar Flores of the College of Psychology of the National Autonomous University of Mexico (UNAM) stated that blaming video games for violence is an "easy way out" for authorities who wish to ignore the complexity of the problem.
 Dalila Valenzuela, a sociologist from Autonomous University of Baja California said that while video games can influence children's behavior, their parents are most directly responsible.

 Nahel Merzouk protests (2023)

 In June 2023, Nahel Merzouk, a 17-year-old of North African descent, was killed by police in the Parisian suburb of Nanterre.
 As protests and riots gripped France in the aftermath, President Emmanuel Macron criticized what he called the "intoxicating effect" of video games and social media for the civil unrest gripping the country.

+Jakarta school bombing (2025)

+On November 7, 2025, a 17-year-old male student detonated an improvised explosive device at the State High School 72 of Jakarta, injuring 97 people, himself included.
+While the suspect was accused of having taken inspiration from European and North American far right terrorists, President Prabowo Subianto, through his spokesperson Prasetyo Hadi, stated that the government of Indonesia was prepared to restrict violent video games such as PUBG: Battlegrounds, as it was considered by Indonesian officials to have been contributory to the incident.

+Tacloban school shooting (2026)

+On June 22, 2026, two suspects, aged 14 and 15, shot and killed 3 students and injured 20 others at the San Jose National High School in Tacloban, Philippines.
+Described as an extremely rare incident of a school shooting happening in the country, it led to government scrutiny of social media and violent video games among minors in the Philippines, resulting in the temporary ban of the game GoreBox by local authorities.